shipharbor/merry/README.md

 ## Encoding
 If `Object` and `Array` are the data primitives of JavaScript, JSON is the primitive of APIs.
-To create JSON there's .
-It sets the right headers on `res` and efficiently turns JavaScript to JSON:
+By passing JSON to the `done(null, json)` Merry sets the right headers on `res` and converts it to a readable stream for the router to work.
 ```js
 var merry = require('merry')
 var http = require('http')